-In the latest development of a complicated legal battle that began in January when Donald Trump issued an executive order barring refugees from entering the country, the Supreme Court is allowing the Trump administration to maintain its restrictive policy on refugees.
+In the latest development of a complicated legal battle that began in January when Donald Trump issued an executive order barring refugees from entering the US, the Supreme Court is allowing the Trump administration to maintain its restrictive policy on refugees.
 The Washington Post reports that there were no recorded dissents to the decision.

 The justices on Tuesday agreed to an administration request to block a lower court ruling that would have eased the refugee ban and allowed up to 24,000 refugees to enter the country before the end of October.